 - What rate do I pay employees who work on a public holiday?

 - How do public holidays affect personal leave and annual leave?

 When are some upcoming public holidays?

-- In VIC, Tuesday 5 November is the Melbourne Cup public holiday
+- Tuesday 5 November; Victoria – Melbourne Cup

 Can I ask my employees to work on a public holiday?

 The entitlement to public holidays forms part of the National Employment Standards (NES).
 On public holidays, employees can be absent and be paid for their ordinary hours of work.
 Employees can be required to work on a public holiday provided the requirement is reasonable.
 To determine what is reasonable, there are a number of factors to consider, including the needs of the business, the kind of work they do, whether they will receive additional pay (ie penalty rates), and personal circumstances such as carers responsibilities.
 For all of the factors see our Public Holiday Knowledge Base article.
 Employees can refuse a request to work on a public holiday if it is reasonable or if the Employer’s request is unreasonable.